Rod Driver: Politics and public service

 Since 1951, Driver devoted much effort toward peace and human rights in Southeast Asia, Latin America and the Middle East.
 He is a member of Amnesty International, the American Friends Service Committee, SEARCH for Justice and Equality in Palestine/Israel, and the Sierra Club.

 In 1968, he ran in the Republican primary for Congress from New Mexico's 1st congressional district.
 He came in third place behind eventual winner Manuel Lujan Jr. and Schuble C. Cook.
 Driver's first electoral success was his election as a delegate to the 1986 Rhode Island Constitutional Convention.
 Driver's major contribution to the convention was a motion for a "neutral re-write" that converted a confusing 19,000-word draft document that included all stricken language from the previous 1843 Constitution and with all of its amendments upon amendments, to an 8,000-word readable constitution that is now in current use.

 When the Constitutional Convention ended, Driver was elected to the Rhode Island House of Representatives, where he was the representative from District 52 (Richmond and Exeter) from 1987 to 1995.
 As a representative, he introduced legislation on recycling, water protection, commuter rail service and other environmental concerns.
 He routinely opposed proposed longer prison sentences for non-violent offenses, and he was a leader in the eventually-successful efforts to ban smoking in schools and to strengthen the law against selling tobacco products to children.
 And he became a vocal opponent of legalized gambling.
 Driver wrote the law which banned craps, blackjack, roulette and similar games in Rhode Island – creating a big hurdle for developers who wanted to build a full-fledged gambling casino in the state.
 In 1993 Driver was appointed to the House Finance Committee.

 After leaving the legislature in January 1994, Driver was the volunteer executive director of the Government Accountability Project for the year 1995, and was active with Operation Clean Government in Rhode Island for several years.
 In 1998, 2000, 2002, and 2006, he ran unsuccessful runs for Congress from Rhode Island's 2nd congressional district.
 In 1998 and 2002, he ran in the Republican primaries coming in second place each time behind John O. Matson.
-In 2000 he ran unsuccessfully as an Independent against James Langevin for the open seat vacated by Robert Weygand, coming in second place ahead of the Republican candidate and other independent canddiates.
+In 2000 he ran unsuccessfully as an Independent against James Langevin for the open seat vacated by Robert Weygand, coming in second place ahead of the Republican candidate and other independent candidates.
 In his 2006 race against Langevin, he was the only other candidate on the ballot and received 27% of the vote.

-He was reelected to the Rhode Island House of Representatives on November 4, 2008 and has represented the 39th District consisting of parts of Richmond, Exeter, and Charlestown since January 6, 2009.
+He was reelected to the Rhode Island House of Representatives on November 4, 2008, and has represented the 39th District consisting of parts of Richmond, Exeter, and Charlestown since January 6, 2009.
 During the 2009–2010 session, he served on the House Committee on Judiciary.
 In June 2010, he announced that he would not seek re-election in the 2010 elections.

 Driver died at the St. Elizabeth Home in East Greenwich, Rhode Island, on January 16, 2022, at the age of 89.